Startup ecosystem

-A startup ecosystem is formed by people, startups in their various stages and various types of organizations in a location (physical or virtual), interacting as a system to create and scale new startup companies.
+A startup ecosystem is formed by people in startups in their various stages, and various types of organizations in a location (physical or virtual) that are interacting as a system to create and scale new startup companies.
 These organizations can be further divided into categories such as universities, funding organizations, support organizations (like incubators, accelerators, co-working spaces etc.), research organizations, service provider organizations (like legal, financial services etc.) and large corporations.
-Local Governments and Government organizations such as Commerce / Industry / Economic Development departments also play an important role in startup ecosystem.
+Local Governments and Government organizations such as Commerce / Industry / Economic Development departments also play an important role in a startup ecosystem.
 Different organizations typically focus on specific parts of the ecosystem function and startups at their specific development stage(s).

+Emerging startup ecosystems are often evaluated using tangible metrics like new products, patents, and venture capital funding.
+However, Hannigan et al. (2022) argue that understanding these ecosystems requires considering cultural factors alongside material ones.
+They emphasize that cultural elements, such as community engagement and shared values, play a crucial role in the growth and success of emerging startup ecosystems.
+By incorporating both cultural and material perspectives, policymakers can better design incentives and regulations to foster economic growth and innovation in these ecosystems.
+This approach suggests that building cultural infrastructure is as important as financial and technical support in developing thriving entrepreneurial environments.

+Silicon Valley, NYC, Singapore and Tel Aviv are considered examples of global startup ecosystems.